When the Music's Over: Structure and lyrics

-According to music journalist Stephen Davis, the lyrics "When the music's over, turn out the lights" originated from a comment made by the owner of the London Fog, a Los Angeles music venue where the Doors played late night live shows early in their career.
+According to music journalist Stephen Davis, the lyrics "When the music's over, turn out the lights" originated from a comment made by the owner of the London Fog, a Los Angeles music venue where the Doors played late at night.
 Davis also points out that the passage starting with the line "what have they done to the Earth?" is an early example of environmental themes in rock music.